himanshup/creatify/README.md

+# Creatify

 ![Image 1](https://raw.githubusercontent.com/himanshup/spotify-playlist-creator/master/screenshots/home.png)

-Playlist Creator is a web app for creating Spotify playlists.
-Created using [Spotify Web API](https://developer.spotify.com/documentation/web-api/), React, and Node.js.
+Creatify is a web app for creating Spotify playlists.
+Created using [Spotify Web API](https://developer.spotify.com/documentation/web-api/), React, Node.js, and Express.

-You must be signed in to search for artists and create playlists.
+A spotify account is required to use the app.
 If you don't want to sign in, checkout the screenshots at the bottom.

 ## Features